LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20211211.md

 **CheaterCodes**: Yes, press 'Stage' and then you talk about it.

-**EarthComputer**: So, the question is, "Could CHASM be used to determine any patches at compile time and maybe generate a GraalVM native image with all of the patches applied?"
+**EarthComputer**: So, the question by **LambdAurora **is, "Could CHASM be used to determine any patches at compile time and maybe generate a GraalVM native image with all of the patches applied?"
+So yeah, so one of the advantages of CHASM is that it can be applied at compile time and not just run time because of its pure nature.
+So the output is completely deted by obviously the Minecraft jar, the mod jar, then the transformers and any other settings.
+Possibly some other things we design in the future.
+So yeah, it'll be able to run at compile time.
+It can then be decompiled in Gradle and you'll be able to see the transformations in the source like you can with Forge patches already.
+And I don't see a reason why someone wouldn't be able to make a GraalVM native image.
+Although, I'm not particularly sure why you'd want that because it'll all be cache anyway.
+But I mean, if you want to, go ahead.

 So yeah, so one of the advantages of CHASM is that it can be applied at compile time and not just run time because of its pure nature.
 So the output is completely deted by obviously the Minecraft jar, the mod jar, then the transformers and any other settings.
 Possibly some other things we design in the future.
 So yeah, it'll be able to run at compile time.
 It can then be decompiled in Gradle and you'll be able to see the transformations in the source like you can with Forge patches already.
 And I don't see a reason why someone wouldn't be able to make a GraalVM native image.
 Although, I'm not particularly sure why you'd want that because it'll all be cache anyway.
 But I mean, if you want to, go ahead.

 **CheaterCodes**: It's a big motto of CHASM.
 "Yeah, you can do it, but maybe you shouldn't."